rosettatype/design-regression/_posts/2022-03-28-elements-of-multi-script-typography-chapter-3.md

 ![Inputting Latin-script text within Arabic](/assets/2022-03-28-elements-of-multi-script-typography-chapter-3/bidi-input.svg) {: .narrow}

-<figcaption id="fig:bidi-input"><strong>Figure 6:</strong> Typing an email in the Latin script within an Arabic-script context may seem counter-intuitive to users who are not familiar with bi-directional type setting.
+<figcaption id="fig:bidi-input"><strong>Figure 6:</strong> Typing an email address in the Latin script within an Arabic-script context may seem counter-intuitive to users who are not familiar with bi-directional type setting.
 Notice that the "@" and "." get positioned initially on the left, following the Arabic-script direction.
 They are moved to the right only after the following Latin-script letter is typed and it is clear they form a part of the email address that is treated as a whole.
 Note that the support for bi-directional content varies across software.
 </figcaption>

 Hyphenation brings about another potentially confusing challenge where a